AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

                                   glm::vec3(0.0, 1.0, 0.0));
 ```

-Combining these two gives us a light space transformation matrix that transforms each world-space vector into the space as visible
+Combining these two gives us a light space transformation matrix that transforms each world-space vector into the space as visible from the light source;